Monday, October 14, 2024

 This was the quandary for US citizens in the 1920s when this was published in Milwaukee's remaining daily German language newspaper (©The Inter-Racial Council).

-This issue remains the same for the USA in November 2020 ... and reposted for 2024 as Secular Democracy hangs in the balance caused by xtian-evangelical lunacy & desperation.
+This issue was the same for the USA in November 2016, 2020, and in 2024 as US Secular Democracy hangs in the balance.

 Milwaukee's English or German language clippings? it's your choice.